How therapy dogs make a difference in the lives of others

 How do dogs become therapy dogs?

-Therapy dogs can often be confused with their equally heroic counterparts, assistance dogs and service dogs – which require more rigorous and complex training to assist humans with physical or mental disabilities or other health conditions, or in detection, tracking or protection.
-The process for becoming a therapy dog can be much easier.
+Therapy dogs are often confused with their equally heroic counterparts - assistance dogs and service dogs – who require more rigorous and complex training to assist humans with various health conditions, or in detection, tracking or protection.
+This training is more intricate and intense.
+The process for becoming a therapy dog is more straightforward.

-Potential therapy dogs must undergo assessments to ensure they have a calm, unexcitable temperament and aren’t easily startled or frightened by strange places or noisy children.
+Potential therapy dogs must undergo assessments to ensure they have a calm, composed temperament and aren’t easily startled by unfamiliar places or noisy environments.

-If you are considering applying to have your dog certified as a therapy animal, there are a number of specialist organisations that can help you to do so.
+If you are considering applying to have your dog certified as a therapy animal, there are a number of specialist organisations that can help you through the process.
 You can find many of these organisations through an online search.

-Similarly, if you or your institution would like to begin to receive visits from therapy animals, these organisations will be delighted to help.
+Similarly, if you or your organisation are interested in receiving visits from therapy animals, these organisations can also help.

 What dog breeds make ideal therapy dogs?